 After putting laser focus on our diet, I started thinking more about the other products we use around the house.
-Cleaning products, toothpaste, soap, shampoo, conditioner, make-up, etc. are all among the daily use products that contain toxins that don’t necessarily list ingredients on the bottles and are things you may not be thinking about effecting your health.
+Cleaning products, toothpaste, soap, shampoo, conditioner, make-up, etc. Among the daily use products that contain toxins that don’t necessarily list ingredients on the bottles are the things you may not be thinking about effecting your health.

-After watching this I started weeding out the products we have around the house.
-I researched products more and more and looked for ways to create homemade versions of the products I regularly use.
+After watching this documentary I started weeding out the products we have around the house.
+I started researching products more and more and looked for ways to create homemade versions of the products I regularly use.

 I started easy and cleaned the oven with baking soda, vinegar and elbow grease.
-It was all I needed.
+It was all I needed!

-Simple enough I found three of the four ingredients at Target, but they’re also available online, and I picked up the fourth ingredient at Fruitful Yield.
+Simple enough I found three of the four ingredients at Target and Walmart, but they’re also available online.
+I picked up the fourth ingredient I needed, citric acid, at Fruitful Yield.

 Homemade Dishwasher Detergent

-- Into a large bowl (with a lid) that you'll use to store the detergent add borax, washing soda, citric acid and salt.
+- In a large bowl (with a lid) that you'll use to store the detergent add borax, washing soda, citric acid and salt.
 Note: You can also add these ingredients to a large yogurt container or in my case the first time I used a large glass Tropical Traditions coconut oil container but the second time I found it easier to keep it in the large mixing bowl as seen in the image above.

 - Using a spoon mix everything and combine well.